-Skip Logic: Show or Hide Questions Based on Earlier Answers
+Skip Logic: Show, Hide, or End the Survey Based on Earlier Answers

 Skip Logic lets you show a question only when an earlier answer matches a condition you set.
 Use it to ask follow-up questions only when they apply, hide whole sections that aren't relevant, or branch respondents through different paths of your survey.